What is herpes?

 Got some worries about herpes?
 Oral herpes, genital herpes, herpes varicellus-zoster — it can be tricky to keep it all straight!
 The term “herpes” actually refers to a family of viruses, and there are eight members.
 Believe it or not, almost the entire human race has been infected with at least one strain of the herpes virus in their lives.
 Once you’ve gotten one of the strains, it can lie dormant in your body between bouts of symptoms.
 Needless to say, the Herpes Family is like the nuisance neighbor on the block… but for the whole world.

-You’ll find that the Go Ask Alice! archives has a whole host of herpes-related Q&As, but here are the essentials about each of the eight members of the herpes family:
+You’ll find that the Herpes section in the Go Ask Alice! archives has a whole host of herpes-related Q&As, but here are the essentials about each of the eight members of the herpes family:

 - Herpes simplex type 1 (HSV-1 or HHV-1) is typically the virus that causes oral herpes, but it can also spread to the genitals (for example, during oral sex) or the eyes.
 Symptoms of HSV-1 typically include cold sores (small, pimple-like sores) or fever blisters near your mouth.
 The majority of people with HSV-1 contracted it during childhood, and about eight out of every ten adults are thought to have HSV-1.
 To decrease your chances of contracting or spreading HSV-1, steer clear of kissing, oral sex, and sharing utensils with someone who has a visible cold sore or fever blister.